Werner-Staeblein/Project-4/agile.md

 - Still working on the first user story of iteration 2, I learned not to have defined a user story for the landing page of the dividend blog app.
 A new user story, #23, was created and added to iteration 2/sprint 2 milestone board
 - Interim testing on accessibility resulted in lighthouse results of only 95%.
 As a result: As good as the intentions were to use a certain color scheme, this color scheme had to be adjusted to improve lighthouse scoring on accessibility.
 The basic idea of using blue/gray colors, as described in the README, however, maintained
 - Half-way through the Iteration 2, I realised that the "mini-sprint" thought to be less time-consuming than Iteration 1 has proven to be more time-consuming than originally thought.
 Customizing CSS, synchronising CSS-classes and interim testing has taken more time than anticipated
 - Iteration 2 was closed with three user stories still open of which two (#12/#8) were "should have" and one was "must have" (# 13 responsinveness).
-Further responsiveness testing will be done until the end of the project and user story +13 (responsivness) will remain in the backlog and will not be closed
+Further responsiveness testing will be done until the end of the project and user story #13 (responsiveness) will remain in the backlog and will not be closed

 **Iteration 2 | Milestone 2 at the end of Iteration 2**